hashicorp/terraform-provider-vault/website/docs/r/database_secret_backend_static_role.md

 **Warning**: The `rotation_period` and `rotation_schedule` fields are mutually exclusive.
 One of them must be set but not both.

-* `rotation_window` - (Optional) The amount of time in which the rotation is allowed to occur starting from a given `rotation_schedule`.
+* `rotation_window` - (Optional) The amount of time, in seconds, in which rotations are allowed to occur starting from a given `rotation_schedule`.

 * `rotation_statements` - (Optional) Database statements to execute to rotate the password for the configured database user.